BeauJoh/thesis/source/01-title-page.md

         Beau Johnston

         \vspace{1.5cm}
-        July 2018
+        January 2019
         \vspace{1.5cm}

         \normalsize
-        A thesis submitted for the degree of Doctor of Philosophy\\
-        The Australian National University
+        A thesis submitted for the degree of Doctor of Philosophy of The Australian National University.

         \vfill